 Skin type and routines aside, it’s important to consider the time it takes for your skin to absorb your products.
 While some of us may be in a rush in the morning, ideally you should have more time in the evenings to allow your night treatments to properly absorb.
 If you’re feeling stressed or pressed for time throughout your morning and/or evening routines, you may want to simplify a bit to allow yourself (and the products) enough time to get to work.
 Don’t feel like you have to stand in front of the mirror applying everything in one sitting.
 You may start your regime after you have cooked dinner and apply the last product when you get into bed.

-Keep in mind that the layering routines aren’t etched in stone.
+Keep in mind that the product layering routines aren’t etched in stone.
 Your skin is unique and it’s important to find what works best for you.
 If you’re seeing the results you desire from your current routine and it differs from the sequences above, keep doing what works best for you and your skin.

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.